-Born and raised in Northern Ireland, Ron Duffy spent three years “on the road”, mostly on his bike, travelling extensively in both western and eastern Europe, with “working sojourns” in Norway, Austria and England.
+Born and raised in Northern Ireland, Ron Duffy spent three years “on the road”, mostly by bicycle, travelling extensively in both western and eastern Europe, with “working sojourns” in Norway, Austria and England.
 HisMy adventuring over, he settled down to studies, and obtained a BA in Geography from the Queen’s University of Belfast.
 He then emigrated to Canada, took an MSc in Biogeography at the University of Calgary and studied for his PhD at McGill University in Montreal.
 In Montreal he started a long career as a university lecturer in geography.

-Duffy’s writing career began when he started publishing travel and history articles in numerous Irish, British and Canadian newspapers and magazines.
+Duffy’s writing career began when he started publishing mostly travel and history articles in numerous Irish, British and Canadian newspapers and magazines.
 In 1988 McGill-Queen’s University Press published his non-fiction book, The Road to Nunavut: The Progress of the Eastern Arctic Inuit since the Second World War which was based on his PhD thesis.
-Also in 1988 his play, Hearts and Minds, won first prize in the novice section of the annual Alberta Playwriting Competition.
+In 1988 his play, Hearts and Minds, won first prize in the novice section of the annual Alberta Playwriting Competition.
 Another play, Loved and Left, was given a staged reading by Theatre 80 in Calgary.

 CROSSED LIVES